lucasvianav/nvim/README.md

 <br>

 ## <a id="unimpaired"></a>Unimpaired ([tpope/vim-unimpaired](https://github.com/tpope/vim-unimpaired))
-Instead of installing the plugin, I've copied the source and edited the code to better fit what I wanted, so it's slightly different from tpope's original.
+Instead of installing the plugin, I copied and edited the source the code to better fit what I wanted, so it's slightly different from tpope's original.

 Since all keybinds consist in bracket mappings, it's nice to establish a logic to it.
 In the a keyboard layout (at least in mine), `[` (the **open**ing bracket) comes above `]` (the **clos**ing bracket) (and slightly to the left), so think of `[` as _up_, _top_, _left_, _start_, _before_, _open_, _on_ and `]` as _down_, _bottom_, _right_, _after_, _close_, _off_.
 All the command follow that logic.